 - PubMed reports that a Japanese study on women ages 19-44 who suffered from PMS concluded that Vitex agus-castus (VAC) extract improved PMS symptoms with no negative side effects.
 Each woman took Prefemin, which contains 20mg of VAC extract, once daily for three menstrual cycles.
 By the third cycle, almost all patients reported none or mild symptoms.

 - A review of pharmaceutical studies and clinical research took place to determine whether chasteberry is effective in treating menopause symptoms.
 The review's abstract concluded that while evidence is lacking, "emerging pharmacological evidence supports a role for V. agnus-castus in the alleviation of menopausal symptoms."
 More research is recommended.

 - An American Family Physician's (AFP) article states that the use of chasteberry is supported for PMS and cyclical breast discomfort.
 However, the article also states that "data on its use for menstrual irregularities and fertility disorders are weak."
 The article suggests chasteberry be discouraged for use to stimulate milk production.
-Despite the AFP's determination, the University of Michigan Health System gives chasteberry two out of three stars for treating female fertility.
+Despite the AFP's determination, Kaiser Permanente gives chasteberry two out of three stars for treating female fertility.
 They indicate that Vitex may benefit infertile women, especially those with luteal phase defect and high prolactin levels.

 It is important to note that chasteberry does not have FDA approval for treating any of the above ailments.

 Chasteberry does not have serious side effects, according to NCCAM.
 However, it may cause dizziness, acne rashes or gastrointestinal issues.
 Chasteberry can also affect menstrual flow.
 NCCAM lists the following additional cautions on its website:

 - Because chasteberry affects hormones, it should not be used by women who are pregnant, take birth control or have a hormone-sensitive condition such as breast cancer.